 What are the responsibilities and job description for the Temporary University Intern - Water & Engineering Technology position at Clean Water Services?

-This position is an opportunity to gain applied science and engineering experience working for a nationally recognized water resource recovery agency.
+This intern position is an excellent opportunity to gain applied science and engineering experience working in a nationally recognized water resource recovery utility.
+You’ll get a hands-on understanding of how water resource recovery facilities function in day-to-day operation.

 Additional Internship Information: